ftlabs/fastclick/README.md

 <a class="needsclick">Ignored by FastClick</a>
 ```

+### Truly ignore certain elements with `fastclick-exempt` ###

+The `needsclick` class doesn't actually fully ignore elements, see the following section for its use case.
+If you need fastclick to fully ignore an element, you can give it the `fastclick-exempt` class.
+This will allow the browser to handle the event 100% natively.

 #### Use case 1: non-synthetic click required ####

 Internally, FastClick uses `document.createEvent` to fire a synthetic `click` event as soon as `touchend` is fired by the browser.
 It then suppresses the additional `click` event created by the browser after that.
 In some cases, the non-synthetic `click` event created by the browser is required, as described in the [triggering focus example](http://ftlabs.github.com/fastclick/examples/focus.html).